Generic Name: epirubicin hydrochloride

 Ellence Dosage and Administration

-When possible, to reduce the risk of developing cardiotoxicity in patients receiving Ellence after stopping treatment with other cardiotoxic agents, especially those with long half-lives such as trastuzumab, Ellence-based therapy should be delayed until the other agents have cleared from the circulation [see Warnings and Precautions (5.3)].
+When possible, to reduce the risk of developing cardiotoxicity in patients receiving Ellence after stopping treatment with other cardiotoxic agents, especially those with long half-lives such as trastuzumab, delay Ellence-based therapy until the other agents have cleared from the circulation [see Warnings and Precautions (5.1)].